MrFuFuFu/mrfufufu.github.io/_posts/2015-06-22-Records-VOA-Special-English.markdown

 VOA Special English: Words And Their Stories ---- records blog

-This article is used to record the learning Words And Their Stories.
+This article is used to record the learning [Words And Their Stories](http://www.51voa.com/Words_And_Their_Stories_1.html).

-Record content: study time, article title, article link.
+Record content: study time, article title and article link.

 I hope I can keep it updated.